US sanctions Colombia’s President Gustavo Petro, escalating Trump feud

 A history of confrontation

-The feud between Petro and Trump began shortly after the US president returned the White House for a second term on January 20.
+The feud between Petro and Trump began shortly after the US president returned to the White House for a second term on January 20.

 Quickly, Trump moved to fulfil a campaign promise: the mass deportation of undocumented immigrants from the US.

-Images of shackled immigrants being herded onto US military airplanes filled the international media.
+Images of shackled immigrants being herded onto US military aeroplanes filled the international media.
 Petro was among those who expressed outrage on social media.

 In the wee hours of January 26, he threatened not to accept two deportation flights that were in midair from the US.
 “The US cannot treat Colombian migrants as criminals,” he wrote on social media.

-Trump responded by threatening the country with 30-percent tariffs, and Petro backed down.
+Trump responded by threatening the country with 30 percent tariffs, and Petro backed down.

 But the two have continued to butt heads over issues ranging from immigration to human rights to how Colombia should tamp down on its illicit cocaine production.